CALL {} (subquery)

 The following graph is used for the examples below:

-graph call subquery clause
+call subquery graph

 To recreate the graph, run the following query in an empty Neo4j database: